This story was originally published and last updated .

 When this bug happens, the PiP window shows up halfway off the screen, and moving it is impossible - any move is treated as closing the PiP window. pic.twitter.com/GViu5ZcvuA

 — Artem Russakovskii (@ArtemR) April 24, 2021

 I haven't run into all of these same issues in my time with the 9 Pro — we all use our phone in different ways, and Artem is known to be a little harder on his hardware than most — but I have come to recognize these sorts of issues as characteristic of OnePlus's software these days.
 Keeping abreast when it comes to updates for older OnePlus models, all I hear are issues, and the company's timeline for major updates seems to be falling further behind each year.

 This is all especially frustrating because OnePlus used to make great software.
 I don't know what changed — maybe the flood of new models is drowning the software team? — but I'm starting to get LG vibes from the situation, and I'm half-expecting a OnePlus Software Update Center to be announced soon.
-Frankly, I just don't trust OnePlus phones for the long-haul anymore, and at this price, you have to, especially when Samsung is doing miles better at basically the same cost.
+(Update: And the other shoe drops with software merger with Oppo.)
+Frankly, I just don't trust OnePlus phones for the long haul anymore, and at this price, you have to, especially when Samsung is doing miles better at basically the same cost.